5 Common Examples of Social Engineering

 - Social engineering attacks manipulate employees into doing a fraudsters’ bidding, often by impersonating a boss, vendor, or partner.

-- These attacks try to trick users into planting malware, transferring funds, or sharing sensitive information.
+- These attacks exploit human risk and try to trick users into planting malware, transferring funds, or sharing sensitive information.

-- Security awareness training remains the best protection against social engineering, but organizations also need help from automation and artificial intelligence to keep up with evolving tactics.
+- Organizations need help from automation and artificial intelligence to keep up with evolving tactics.

 The word “social” implies good times, sharing, and community.
 But in cybersecurity, “social engineering” has a dark, dangerous implication.
 Social engineering attacks are a rising and increasingly sophisticated threat.
-At the same time, security vendors like Mimecast are continually innovating the defenses against social engineering with advanced technologies such as artificial intelligence (AI).
+At the same time, security vendors like Mimecast are continually innovating the defenses against social engineering with solutions like our human risk management platform.

 What Is a Social Engineering Attack?